-12.2.2 Deleting Request Blackouts
+11.2.2.
+Deleting Request Blackouts

-Perform the following to delete a request blackout period:
+To delete a request blackout period, follow these steps:

-- 1. In the Admin Interface tree menu, click the Groups > group_name > App Servers > app_server_name link, where group_name is the name of the group and app_server_name is the name of the App Server in which you want to specify a request blackout period. - 2.
+- In the Admin Interface tree menu, click the Groups> group\name > App Servers > app\server\name link, where group\name is the name of the group and app\server\name is the name of the App Server in which you want to specify a request blackout period. - 2.
 Click the Request Blackout menu item under your App Server.
 The Request Blackout Policy Configuration page appears. - 3.
-In the area corresponding to the blackout period you want to delete, click the Delete button. - 4.
+In the area corresponding to the blackout period you want to delete, click Delete. - 4.
 Click OK on the confirmation page to delete the blackout period.